 In contrast, Dilgo Khyentse Rinpoche (2005) said: “There should be no feeling of striving to reach some “amazing goal” or “advanced state.”
 To strive for such a state is a neurosis which only conditions us and serves to obstruct the free flow of Mind.”

 In his notebook during his Italian trip Goethe proposed the following hypothesis: “Alles is Blatt” (All is leaf), to which he added: “Und durch diese Einfachheit wird die gröβte Mannigfaltigkeit möglich…Ein Blatt, das nur Feuchtigkeit unter der Erde einsaugt, nennen wir Wurzel… Ein Blatt, das sich gleich ausdehnt einen Stiel, Stengel” (quoted by Troll 1926, p.
 52), which means that a leaf that shows radial growth is called a root or stem depending on its function.
 I consider this hypothesis highly significant because it transcends the essentialist view of mutually exclusive organ categories.
 Instead of the three fundamental organ categories (Troll’s three fundamental organs, the “Grundorgane”), here we have only one that depending on the operating process modalities such as symmetrisation can produce organs that we normally call roots, stems, or leaves.
 On this view, these organs are no longer fundamentally different, not essentially different; they are the expression of only one common structure, which Goethe called the “Blatt” (leaf), but which here has to be understood in a wider sense since it represents not only the lateral appendages but also the stem and the root.
-If this leaf in the wide sense is understood as leafing, that is, a process, Goethe’s hypothesis that all is leaf (meaning leafing) could be seen as a forerunner of process morphology.
+If this leaf in the wide sense (leaf sensu lato) is understood not as an essence but a fundamental process, as leafing, then Goethe’s hypothesis that all is leaf (meaning leafing) could be seen as a forerunner of process morphology.
 Schad (2005, p.
-211) extended Goethe’s “Blatt sensu lato” to mean “jedes potenzreiche Grundgewebe” (each ground tissue rich in potential).
+211) extended Goethe’s leaf sensu lato to mean “jedes potenzreiche Grundgewebe” (each ground tissue rich in potential).
 Accordingly, all structures of the plant kingdom, including those of algae, can be seen as leaves sensu lato (Schad, personal communication).
 If ‘tissue’ is understood in its original dynamic connotation meaning “to weave,’ then gound tissue rich in potential means a basic process (weaving) rich in potential.
 Such a view appears compatible with process morphology.

 I have to add, however, a word of caution.
 Even in describing dynamic principles one might easily fall back into a structure-process dualism.
 It happens because of the noun-verb structure of our language: we need a noun (or pronoun) plus a verb to form a sentence (see, for example, Bortoft 1996, pp. 269-270).
 We say, for example: A leaf expands.
 Hence, we distinguish a structure (“the leaf”) and a process (“expansion”).
 In this way, the structure-process dualism seems to be built into our language structure.
 To overcome it in ordinary discourse we would need a language that is based on verbs only or where the noun also implies process (Sattler 1993).
 I have tried to develop such a language but apart from some rudimentary ideas, so far I have not had much success (see Sattler: Present Interests, Sattler 2016, Chapter 7).
 But as has been suggested, instead of referring to a leaf, we could call it “leafing.”
 With regard to this leafing, Bockemühl (1966, 1967) referred to shooting, articulating (branching), spreading, and stemming according to Brady’s (1987, p.
 281) translation.
 If applied to axial strtuctures, there would be no spreading.
 Arber referred to “parallel becoming” (Arber 1950, p.
 161).